 Little sister to Lazy Su, Baby Su has recently joined the growing Canberra food scene.
 The interiors are bright, light and reminiscent of its sister restaurant’s Asian-pop retro-chic aesthetic.
 Baby Su also features an Americana-Korean-Japanese fusion menu.
 However, unlike Lazy Su, the restaurant offers a more casual dining experience with takeaway, grab-and-go options which include rice bowls, boas and more.

-Teriyaki Cheeseburger - The humble cheeseburger meets its Japanese cousin.
-Featuring a toasted nori mayo, this burger sauce packs a huge umami kick.
+Korean Spicy Chicken Bao-Ger - The humble cheeseburger meets its Korean cousin.
+Featuring Gochujang glazed Korean fried chicken and teriyaki mayo, this burger packs a huge umami kick.

-Beef Short Rib Rice Bowl - If cheeseburgers and fried chicken aren’t your thing, Baby Su offers a healthy range of rice and salad bowls.
-This particular bowl features slow-braised beef, sushi rice, mizuna salad and pickled ginger.
+Soba Noodle Bowl - If cheeseburgers and fried chicken aren’t your thing, Baby Su offers a healthy range of rice and salad bowls.
+This particular bowl features protein of your choice, soba noodles, lotus root chips, nori, and pcikled ginger.

 Located at 54 Alinga St, Canberra